 Olight H1R Nova Flashlight Review

-Here’s the Olight H1R Nova, a right angle flashlight.
+Here’s the Olight H1R Nova flashlight, a right-angle flashlight.
 It runs on a single 16340 cell and uses a Cree XM-L2 emitter.
 Read on for more info!

 Official Specs and Features